IBM/telco-network-cloud-drivers/content/user-guides/administration/security/manage-client-credentials.md

 # UI login timeout values

-Login sessions to the TNCO UI have the following behaviour which is are governed by the token validity parameters set for the NimrodClient:
+Login sessions to the TNC-O UI have the following behaviour which is are governed by the token validity parameters set for the NimrodClient:

 * after a set period (default 20 minutes), the user's session token (access token) will be automatically refreshed.
 At this point LDAP is consulted to verify the current suspended status and roles of the user
 * after a longer set period (default 8.5 hours), the user's session is invalidated and they will be forced to login again